OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 To prevent such mishaps, `visudo` was designed to assist in avoiding such issues.
 `visudo` works in conjunction with an editor, by default `vi`.

-A standard installation of OpenIndian supplies an easy to use editor called `pluma`.
+A standard installation of OpenIndiana supplies an easy to use editor called `pluma`.
 To start `visudo` with it using `pluma`, do the following:

 ```bash